Epipremnum aureum (ep-ih-PREM-num AW-re-um) is also known as:

 Young Golden Pothos start out as small plants standing about six inches high.
 This is a temporary state of affairs.

-Pothos of all sorts grow very rapidly and (without trimming, grooming, and training) can quickly spread or climb to a length or height of about ten feet.
+Most Pothos varieties grow very rapidly and (without trimming, grooming, and training) can quickly spread or climb to a length or height of about ten feet.

 Pothos (Golden) has heart-shaped, yellow, and green variegated leaves that look similar to philodendron leaves.
 Hence the common name Variegated Philodendron.

-The difference is that the yellow/white markings of the Golden Pothos are so prominent that the leaves may appear to be entirely golden or white.
+The difference is that the yellow/white markings of the Golden Pothos are so prominent that the foliage may appear to be entirely golden or white.